<function>

 21664.133622716112

 The key insight from this example isn't that reductions are incompatible with multithreading.
 Rather, that the strategy to apply multithreading needs to be adapted accordingly.
+The following sections will present these strategies.

-The simplest scenario in which multithreading can be applied is known as an embarrassingly parallel problem.
 The term highlights the ease with which code can be divided for parallel execution.
 It comprises programs consisting of multiple independent and identical subtasks, not requiring interaction with one another to produce the final output.
 This independence allows for seamless parallelization, providing complete flexibility in the order of task execution.

 In for-loops, one straightforward way to parallelize these problems is given by the macro @threads

 .
 This is a form of thread-based parallelism, where the distribution of work is based on the number of threads available.
-Specifically @threads
+Specifically, @threads

 attempts to evenly distribute the iterations, in an effort to balance the workload.
 The approach contrasts with @spawn